byu26/IT2600Final/README.md

 # IT2600Final
-Final Project for Digital Systems 2600 made entirely with markdown and Git
+Final Project for Digital Systems 2600 made entirely with Markdown and Git to help students enrolled in this class or others with Git.
+(Viewing the raw files on GitHub will reveal the Markdown code.)
+###### Made by Bryan Yu
 ## Tutorial for managing your own project on GitHub with Git through Terminal on Macs
 ---